php-ru/symfony-docs-ru/frontend.rst

 .. tip::

     Encore is made by `Symfony`_ and works *beautifully* in Symfony applications.
-    But it can easily be used in any application... in any language!
+    But it can be used in any PHP application and even with other server side programming languages!

 .. _encore-toc: